Kevin McDermott (American football)

-Kevin Patrick McDermott II (born January 12, 1990) is a former American football long snapper.
+Kevin Patrick McDermott II (born January 12, 1990) is an American former professional football long snapper.
 He played college football at UCLA, and signed with the San Francisco 49ers as an undrafted free agent in 2013.

-Early years
+Early life

 McDermott was born and raised in Nashville, Tennessee.
-He was a member of the charter class at Ensworth High School from 2005-2008.
+He was a member of the charter class at Ensworth High School from 2005 to 2008.

 College career

 McDermott enrolled at the University of California, Los Angeles in 2008 as a walk-on tight end.
 In 2011, he was awarded a scholarship by then UCLA head coach Rick Neuheisel upon winning the long snapping job.
 During the 2011 and 2012 seasons, he started 28 straight games, played in two Pac-12 title games and two bowl games (2011 Kraft Fight Hunger Bowl and 2012 Bridgepoint Education Holiday Bowl).
 While at UCLA, McDermott majored in Political Science and minored in Film and Television.

 Professional career

 San Francisco 49ers

-On May 7, 2013, McDermott signed with the San Francisco 49ers as an undrafted free agent following the 2013 NFL Draft.
+On May 7, 2013, McDermott signed with the San Francisco 49ers as an undrafted free agent following the 2013 NFL draft.
 He started in all 16 regular season games and three playoff games, including the 2013 NFC Championship against the Seattle Seahawks.
 McDermott was released during final cuts before the 2014–2015 season.